Skip to main content

 • Heats only small spaces.

-Choosing the right space heater for your home can be daunting, but our guide can make things easier.
-Never leave your pet unattended with a space heater, plug it directly into an outlet instead of an extension cord, and unplug it if you smell anything burning.
-With a bit of research and a little common sense, you can use a space heater safely around your fur babies.
+Choosing the right space heater for your home can be daunting, but we hope our guide makes things a bit easier.
+Even if you choose one of the models on this list, remember to never leave your pet unattended with a space heater.
+Also, be mindful to plug it in directly to an outlet instead of an extension cord, and unplug it if you smell anything burning.
+With a bit of research and a little common sense, though, you can use a space heater safely around your fur babies.

 Topics